MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-row-level-security-onprem-ssas-tabular.md

        =FALSE()

     This formula specifies that all columns resolve to the false Boolean condition; therefore, no columns for the **DimUserSecurity** table can be queried.
 1. Now we need to process and deploy the model.
-You can refer the [Deploy article](https://msdn.microsoft.com/library/hh231693.aspx) for assistance in deploying the model.
+You can refer to the [Deploy article](https://msdn.microsoft.com/library/hh231693.aspx) for assistance in deploying the model.

 ## Task 3: Adding Data Sources within your On-premises data gateway
 1. Once your tabular model is deployed and ready for consumption, you need to add a data source connection to your on-premises Analysis Services tabular server within your Power BI portal.